-Let’s examine the principle of action of the pin-wheel machine of Odhner, using the patent drawing (see below):
+Let’s examine the principle of action of the pin-wheel machine using the patent drawing (see below):

 The mechanism consists of two disks: basic (called counting wheel), which has 9 grooves with fingers (marked with) with projections.
-Over the basic disk is mounted a thin disk (called input disk) with groove, in which are pushed into the projections of the fingers of the basic disk.
-The input disk can be rotated by means of a crank, and as the groove is in the form of two arcs with different radiuses, when the projection is pushed in the lower, then the finger is in lower position, and when the projection is pushed in in the arc with bigger radius, then the appropriate finger is in upper condition and is sticked out of the periphery of the basic disk.
-Thus, if we want for example to enter 5, we have to rotate the input disk so, 5 fingers from the counter disk to be sticked out.
+Over the basic disk is mounted a thin disk (called input disk) with grooves, which are pushed into the projections of the fingers of the basic disk.
+The input disk can be rotated by means of a crank, and as the groove is in the form of two arcs with different radiuses, when the projection is pushed in the lower, then the finger is in the lower position, and when the projection is pushed in in the arc with bigger radius, then the appropriate finger is in upper condition and is stuck out of the periphery of the basic disk.
+Thus, if we want for example to enter 5, we have to rotate the input disk so, 5 fingers from the counter disk are stuck out.

-After all the digits are entered, then the main crank (the big crank in the right part of the machine), and all disks will be rotated according to the number of sticked out fingers of the appropriate counter disk, then the registration disk , which is connected to a 10-teeth pinion will be engaged with the fingers and will be rotated to the proper angle.
+After all the digits are entered, then the main crank (the big crank in the right part of the machine), and all disks will be rotated according to the number of stuck-out fingers of the appropriate counter disk, then the registration disk, which is connected to a 10-teeth pinion will be engaged with the fingers and will be rotated to the proper angle.
 During this rotation the counter and the input disk are rotated together, so the entered number is kept.
-Newer models have levers for resetting of the input and registration mechanisms.
+Newer models have levers for resetting the input and registration mechanisms.
 The teeth of the figure are part of the ten-carry mechanism.
-The cylindrical keys P, which can be seen in the front lower part of the body, are revolution-counters for the appropriate counter and input wheels.
+The cylindrical keys P, which can be seen in the front lower part of the body, is revolution counters for the appropriate counter and input wheels.
 The mechanism with registration wheels is mounted as a separate block and can be moved leftwards and rightwards according to the mechanism with counter and input wheels by means of a slider.
-This is necessary during the multiplication and division.
+This is necessary during multiplication and division.

 WiIlgodt Odhner: Marriage, Children and Personal Life